 WHO ARE WE?

 We are a group of grassroots advocates in Virginia, affiliated with the nonpartisan group, American Promise, and dedicated to getting big money out politics.
-At the national level, we are working to pass an amendment to the U.S. Constitution allowing Congress and the states to regulate election spending.
+At the national level, our Virginia chapter of America Promise is working to pass an amendment to the U.S. Constitution allowing Congress and the states to regulate election spending.
 This action is needed to permanently reverse the damaging effects of the 2010 Citizens United v. the FEC ruling that equated money with free speech and that unleashed a torrent of money into our country’s elections.

-At the same time, we are also laser-focused on getting big money out of Virginia politics.
+At the same time, under a broader “MoneyOutVA” umbrella, we are also focused on getting big money out of Virginia politics.
 One of only five states that has no limits on campaign contributions, the Commonwealth has earned the reputation as a “pay-to-play” state where the lobbying influence of special interests historically has held sway over our public policies more than voters’ priorities.

 In swing states, such as Virginia, where the power and influence of huge donations can determine electoral outcomes, the cost of elections has jumped almost twofold in the last decade.
 In 2011, the Senate and House of Delegates’ campaigns together raised $68.7 million, whereas total contributions in 2019 jumped to $121.5 million, with nearly $25 million coming from outside the state.
 Virginia is one of the only states that has not set legal standards for both individual and public/private sector political contributions.